miguelfiguera/ror-book/README.md

 The only thing that I did update was my README.
 Im not going to loose all this nonsense that I wrote.

+## 7.5 Creating a table for the likes...
+    This was not on the plan, but to avoid an user duplicating his likes, this is the way.
+Even if this makes me write more code.

+## 8. Building now the views

+Im going to use turbo frames for this.
+I want to make an hybrid with this ror book, even if I havent done the deployment.

+So, this is the link: [turbo.frames tutorial](https://www.hotrails.dev/turbo-rails/turbo-frames-and-turbo-streams) it also have the turbostreams part.

+Also, this goes with the construction of the controllers, cause the views work with the controllers.
+So the idea is to go together with them, at least parallel writing.

+## 9. Installing Bootstrap/Bulma

 ---
 P.D: I do love markdown to write any kind of text.